What do cities tell us on human minds?

 All photos by / Credit to: “© Eric Vander Borght, Bruxellisation.com”

 All rights reserved, except for the following: individuals with no commercial purposes are free to share the material online only, crediting the author and linking to this website.
+However, it is forbidden to share the photos hosted in the private section.
 Printing, file downloading and copying are forbidden.